hotelmah/mysql-table-editor/README.md

 `

 - NOTE: include the "." at the end.
 This will install the package in the current folder.
-- Alternatively, you can change the "." to a folder name and the package will be installed in that sub folder.
+- Alternatively, you can change the "." to a folder name and the package will be installed into that sub folder.
-- NOTE: Installing as a library using the require keyword does not work because the index.php and html assets are buired inside the vendor folder.
-I can use help to figure out a way to have the assets and index.php file populate in the project root folder like the create-project keyword does.
+- NOTE: Installing as a library using the "require" keyword does not work because the index.php and html assets are buried inside the vendor folder.
+I can use help to figure out a way to have the assets and index.php file populate in the project root folder like the "create-project" keyword does, or be converted to MVC pattern.
 - There is no need to manually create/update a composer.json file in your project root since this command does it automatically.
 - The package is listed on Packagist, but is hosted on GitHub where the source is pulled from.
 - See setup section above.